Várkerület

 The 1st District of Budapest is the Castle District (Várkerület or Budavár) and is the historical part of the Buda side of Budapest.
 It consists of the Buda Castle Hill and some other neighborhoods around it, like Tabán, Krisztinaváros and parts of Gellért Hill.

 Location

 The Castle District is situated on the banks of the Danube, in the Buda side.

-Neighbours of District I are (clockwise from north):
+Neighbour districts of District I are (south to north):